sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 == Availability of Sage 9.2 and installation help ==

-The Sage 9.2 series has not been started yet.
+Sage 9.2 has not been released yet.
+See [[https://groups.google.com/forum/#!forum/sage-release|sage-release]] for announcements of beta versions and release candidates.

  * See [[https://groups.google.com/forum/#!forum/sage-devel|sage-devel]] for development discussions.